qitongliu/Comparing-ProtocolBuffers-SQL-MongoDB-in-Twitter-data/README.md

 The goal is to experiment with working with data in various degrees of structure.

-I want to work with a dataset of Tweets encoded in multiple ways to compute some summary information and reflect on the pros and cons of each approach.
+Work with a dataset of Tweets encoded in multiple ways to compute some summary information and reflect on the pros and cons of each approach.

 `twitter.json` contains a JSON-encoded tweet on each line.

-In the following steps, I will use three systems to perform data
+In the following steps, I use three systems to perform data
-analysis: Protocol Buffers, a relational database called SQLite, and MongoDB.
+analysis: Protocol Buffers, relational database SQLite, and MongoDB.
 Using each of the three systems, I'm going to answer the following three questions: